jerseycheese/BootHillGM/Docs/UserStories.md

   - Actual Behavior: Location is displayed as "Unknown"
   - Resolution: Updated the GameSession component to explicitly request a location from the AI and set a default "Unknown Location" if not provided.
 Modified the Character Status section to display the correct location.
   - Closed Date: 2024-10-10

+[BUG-002] Game Session State Reset
+- Description: Game state resets when navigating away from and back to the Game Session page.
+- Steps to Reproduce:
+  1. Start a game session and interact with the AI.
+  2. Navigate away from the Game Session page.
+  3. Return to the Game Session page.
+- Expected Behavior: Game session should continue from where it left off.
+- Actual Behavior: Game session resets to the initial message.
+- Status: Closed
+- Resolution: Implemented robust game state persistence using localStorage and added fallback mechanism for character data.
+- Closed Date: 2024-10-18